Four new ‘Unsung Stories’ to celebrate LGBTQ Heritage & History

 This year, more than ever before, Heritage Open Days is telling #allourstories.

-Gilbert & Gordon: If All The World Could See How in Love We Are
+Gilbert & Gordon: Then All The World Could See How in Love We Are

-Olivia Winteringham (KILN) in collaboration with the Oswestry Town Museum.
-With support from the Shewsbury LGBT History Festival.
+Olivia Winteringham in collaboration with Oswestry Town Museum with support from the Shrewsbury LGBT History Festival

-The Turing Trial: Regina v Turing & Murray
+The Turing Trial: Regina v Turing and Murray

-Sixty-five years ago this spring, Alan Turing was found guilty of gross indecency and handed down a sentence of chemical castration.
-This newly commissioned theatrical and immersive work from RE-DOCK (working with the local community and LGBTQ artists across Greater Manchester) will offer visitors the chance to experience the trial in the very courtroom in Knutsford where it originally took place.
-The play will combine a traditional theatrical setting with virtual reality opportunities, enabling visitors to explore different viewpoints of the trial and of Turing’s work.
+2017 marks the 65th anniversary of the trial of Alan Turing, mathematician, code breaker and pioneer in computer science.
+Found guilty of gross indecency in 1952, this new theatrical and immersive work from RE-DOCK (working with the local community and LGBTQ artists across Greater Manchester) will offer visitors the chance to experience the trial in the town where it originally took place.
+The play will combine a traditional theatrical setting with virtual reality opportunities, enabling visitors to explore different viewpoints of the trial and Turing’s work.

 Joe Meek: 304 Holloway Road